tmatiki2/GBDTpose/README.md

 This repository contains starter code to help you get started with training and deploying **GBDTpose** on your custom UAV platform.
 If you find this repository useful, cite the paper:
-"*Scalable Neural Pose Regressor for Robust UAV Localization in GPS-denied Environments*".
+"*Scalable Neural Pose Regressors for Robust UAV Localization in GPS-denied Environments*".
 Contact the author at (thomasngare5@gmail.com).

 ## **Data**